kedanco/100-days-kallaway-log/README.md

 Finally at Day 50!
 Though I can't finish this round by this year end judging by my progress.

 **Link to work:**

+### Missed A Day : 25th November Sunday, 2018

+### Day 51: 26th November Monday, 2018

+**Today's Progress:** NodeAPI Course, Node-Firebase chat app

+**Thoughts:** Continued with a number of tutorials into the NodeAPI course, reaching the testing stuff now.
+Also completed a short tutorial to build a node-firebase chat app, so happy to get it working when I faced some issues with firebase!

+**Link to work:**